marcwrobel/jbanking/README.md

 ## Alternatives

-There is no alternatives to jbanking with all its features.
+There is no alternatives to jbanking that has all its features.
 But here are some _partial_ alternatives :

 - Java itself for [ISO 3166 countries](https://docs.oracle.com/javase/8/docs/api/java/util/Locale.html)
   and [ISO 4217 currencies](https://docs.oracle.com/javase/8/docs/api/java/util/Currency.html).